hypi-universe/docs/content/gql-crud-tutorial.md

 slug: /gql-crud-tutorial
 ---

-In this tutorial we’re going to show you how to use our GraphQL API to perform CRUD operations on your app.
+In this tutorial, let's check how to use GraphQL APIs to perform CRUD operations on your app.

-For the purpose of this tutorial, we’ve created an app with the name hypi-tutorials, and in the  **Editor** section we’ve created a simple **schema** for our application.
+For the purpose of this tutorial, we’ve created an app with the name `hypi-tutorials`, and in the  `GraphQL Editor` we’ve created a simple **schema** for our application.
+Check [here](ui-create-table-gse.md) how to add schema using GraphQL Editor.

 ```java
 interface Employee{